Determining The Thickness Of Glass

 The surface of glass is covered in microscopic flaws known as Griffith’s Flaws.
 The flaws are naturally present in the surface of the glass and can also be caused by normal everyday handling, cleaning or processing.
 The number and distribution of these flaws is critical to the point where breakage will occur.

 Eventually, depending on the stress level caused by the applied load, the flaws will lead to a crack developing, which ultimately results in failure.

-The majority of loads which glass has to withstand are caused by bending and probably the most important external factor in specifying a suitable glass thickness is the design wind load.
-DUAL SEAL GLASS can give general guidance on short duration wind load pressures.
+The majority of loads which glass has to withstand are caused by bending and probably the most important external factor in specifying a suitable glass thickness is the design wind load. dualseal can give general guidance on short duration wind load pressures.

 The actual working wind load pressure for each individual application should be determined according to EN 1991-1-4.

 Careful and informed specification of glass types and thicknesses not only provides confidence in the strength of glass and it’s resistance to breakage but also ensures that the glass does not deflect to such a degree that it is visually disturbing to the onlooker.

 This will also help to prevent premature degradation of the glazing sealants and compounds used in the installation.